SakshamGairola/indigoHack-Frontend/README.md

 # How to run this application

+## About

+This React app shows information about flights such as their running status, arrival and departure time, gates etc.

 ## IMORTANT

 This project depends upon a back that needs to be running first see the following git repository to setup the backend